martinos/blog/content/blog/function_composition.md

 celcius_str.(to_celcius.(fahrenheit))
 ```

 Let's create a special function composition operator.
-In order to do this we will need the superators19 gem.
+Since Ruby does not allow us to create our own operators out of the box, we can use the superators19 gem.

 ```ruby
 require 'superators19'